ADHD Cost Compare

 • Access disparity between private and public pathways is a major concern in Ontario.

-Take a quick ADHD self-screening based on the WHO ASRS scale โ€” free and anonymous
+Think you might have ADHD?
+Take a 2-minute self-screening based on the WHO ASRS scale โ€” completely free and anonymous